Queen's Park, Maryborough: Heritage listing

-Queen's Park has individual items of particular aesthetic merit, including the Bandstand and Memorial Fountain (1890); the War Memorial and Memorial Gates (1922); the geodesic-domed Fernery, a dominant landmark, especially from the view along the streetscape where Adelaide Street meets Sussex Street; the Lily Pond; the avenues of trees, including banyan figs, poinciana trees, celtis and weeping figs, running north-west to south-east through Queen's Park; the Cocos Palm Avenue running north-south through the park, and mature plantings, especially the banyan fig, crows ash, sausage tree and bunya pine, all of which are located in the south-east corner of Queen's Park.
+Queen's Park has individual items of particular aesthetic merit, including the Bandstand and Memorial Fountain (1890); the War Memorial and Memorial Gates (1922); the geodesic-domed Fernery, a dominant landmark, especially from the view along the streetscape where Adelaide Street meets Sussex Street; the Lily Pond; the avenues of trees, including banyan figs, poinciana trees, celtis and weeping figs, running north-west to south-east through Queen's Park; the Cocos Palm Avenue running north-south through the park, and mature plantings, especially the banyan fig, crow's ash, sausage tree and bunya pine, all of which are located in the south-east corner of Queen's Park.
 The structure (bandstand) is of aesthetic value as a picturesque addition to the park.

 A major regional war memorial, it is also of aesthetic significance, as one of the most elaborately and unusually designed monuments in Queensland still surviving in its intact surrounds.
 It is also an uncommon example of statues which are representative of Italian models rather than Australian.
 As a large scale regional memorial it forms a dominant landmark within the town.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 As the first park established by the Maryborough City Council, Queen's Park demonstrates the commitment to provide recreational and educational facilities for the people of Maryborough and surrounding areas.
 Many important events have taken place in the gardens, and the place is generally held in high regard by the community and is a popular place for visitors to Maryborough.
 It is significant as a Maryborough landmark and for its visual amenity.

 The place has social significance as a long used and popular reserve for public recreation and as an early example of the history of the state government vesting local authorities with the maintenance and control of public reserves.
 The park and garden feature a number of memorials and elements, commemorating well known local citizens, including Richard Bingham Sheridan.
 The memorial has a strong association with the community as evidence of the impact of a major historic event and also with Maryborough architect P.O.E.
 Hawkes as an unusual example of his work and local monumental masonry firm, F.W.
 Webb.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.